 - Ricketts Hall, with a new and larger football locker room, a modern physical training facility, and an up-to-date 12,000 sq. ft. weight room.

-- Lejeune Hall, built in 1982 and in the process of a major renovation this year, contains an Olympic-sized pool, diving platforms and tank, a wrestling arena and personal conditioning areas.
+- Lejeune Hall, built in 1982 and renovated in 2013, contains an Olympic-sized pool, diving platforms and tank, a wrestling arena and personal conditioning areas.

 - Ingram Field, a 400-meter synthetic-surfaced outdoor track.

 - Macdonough Hall, with facilities for gymnastics, boxing, volleyball, swimming, water polo, racquetball, basketball and personal conditioning.

 - Halsey Field House, includes an indoor football practice facility, basketball courts, state-of-the art international squash courts, weight-training facilities, and climbing wall.